Model-based resonance tracking of linear systems: Introduction

-Regardless the application, the phase locked loop (PLL) \cite{Sun2002,Brack2016} and the self-sustained oscillation (SSO) schemes \cite{Lulec2016,Gorreta2016} are the norm for resonance tracking.
-Briefly, both techniques achieves tracking of the resonance frequency by keeping a constant phase difference between the input and the output of the system.
+Regardless of the application, the phase locked loop (PLL) is the typical scheme for resonance tracking \cite{Sun2002,Brack2016}.
+The self-sustained oscillation (SSO) scheme \cite{Lulec2016,Gorreta2016} has also been proposed to induce excitation at resonance frequencies.
+Both techniques achieve tracking of the resonance frequency by maintaining a constant phase difference between the input and the output of the system.
 Their main difference lies in the fact that the PLL utilizes an external oscillator to generate the signal that excites the system.
-In the SSO case, the excitation signal is generated by the oscillating structure itself; the system output is amplified and phase-shifted before it is fed back to the system.
-Design and analysis of PLL and SSO resonant tracking schemes connected with a single-input single-output (SISO) 2\textsuperscript{nd} order system have been extensively discussed by many authors for various applications \cite{Sun2002,Park2009,Aikele2001,Sohanian-Haghighi2012,Lulec2016,Brack2016}.
-On the downside, these resonance tracking approaches are far from model-based and most importantly the closed-loop robustness and stability cannot be guaranteed.
-This is the case even for linear SISO systems, if the phase difference between the input and output signal is non-monotonic.
-This problem has been pointed out for piezoelectric actuators and multi-degree-of-freedom system, where a resonance and an anti-resonance frequency are present \cite{Hayashi1992,Zhang2015,Brack2017,Liu2015}.
+In contrast, for the SSO case, the excitation signal is generated by the oscillating structure itself; the system output is amplified and phase-shifted before it is fed back to the system.
+The design and analysis of the PLL and SSO resonant tracking schemes connected with a single-input single-output (SISO) 2\textsuperscript{nd}-order system have been extensively discussed by many authors for various applications \cite{Sun2002,Park2009,Aikele2001,SohanianHaghighi2012,Lulec2016,Brack2016}.
+A drawback of these resonance tracking approaches is that they are far from being model-based; more importantly, however, the closed-loop robustness and stability cannot be guaranteed.
+This situation is true even for linear SISO systems if the phase difference between the input and output signal is nonmonotonic.
+This problem has been pointed out for piezoelectric actuators and multi-degree-of-freedom systems, where resonance and anti-resonance frequencies are present \cite{Hayashi1992,Zhang2015,Brack2016a,Liu2015}.